laravel/docs/eloquent-factories.md

 As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and define a `definition` method.
 The `definition` method returns the default set of attribute values that should be applied when creating a model using the factory.

-Via the `fake` helper, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.
+Via the `fake` helper, factories have access to the [Faker](https://github.com/FakerPHP/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing and seeding.

 > **Note**
 > You can set your application's Faker locale by adding a `faker_locale` option to your `config/app.php` configuration file.

+<a name="defining-model-factories"></a>
+## Defining Model Factories

 <a name="generating-factories"></a>
 ### Generating Factories